pcboy/FWP/README.md

 Usage: $> bydate.rb 'command to execute' [FILES]

 Bydate.rb execute the full command passed at first argument on all the files after it, sorting these files by ctime first.

+# Watcher.rb

+Usage: $> watcher.rb 'command to execute' FILES

+Watcher.rb execute the full command passed at first argument each time ONE of them is modified.